 A plant that is woody and climbs or trails along objects, usually possessing thin stems.
 An example of this is Creeping Ivy -- a plant that not only will slowly creep over rocks, roofs, and fences to cover them, like normal ivy, but can also move itself via a slow crawl to a more habitable location.

 The next characteristic plants are categorized by is height.
 For a time, there were categories revolving around height, such as under a foot, over fifty feet, etc. However, these categories were eventually abandoned in favor of the more natural urge to list the minimum and/or maximum heights a plant can attain.
 Usually, just the upper limit is listed, as all plants start off as tiny shoots!

 Of course, there are some unique qualities that plants can have that just don’t fall into any category, but are still very important details to consider!
 These qualities are considered “special features.”
 Magical qualities can also be listed here, though they are much more benign than the characteristics of plants that fall into the W.H.I.P.S. classes.
 Additionally, non-magical special features are included here as well.
 A sampling of important or interesting features are as follows:

-Low maintenance - plants is easy to take care of
+Low maintenance - plant is easy to take care of.

 Before we move onto the next section of the lesson, I would like to take this opportunity to show you an example.
 First I will show you a blank template for the plant profile and then follow up by filling it out with the details of the English rose.